 Enhanced Cognition and Memory:

 To have a happy and strong mind we must have an adequate amount of nutrients in our body to keep our mind healthy.
 We cannot deny the fact that some foods can play a vital role in improving our cognition and memory.
 The better we eat, the better we think.
 We can eat specialized diets to improve our cognition.
 For example, walnuts, that look like brain help in developing new brain cells which are good for our mental health.
 Likewise, whole grains are rich in tryptophan which in turn helps in producing serotonin; also known as ‘feel-good hormone’ and it helps to elevate our mood and keeps or mind happy and peaceful.
 A healthy mind is what enables you to make informed decisions in your life.
+Diet is very important for kids too.
+Take a look at these articles from Serenity Kids for an instance.

 Boosts up Recovery from Depression: